 On a 12-mile long and 5-mile wide Island, there are 6 miles of bike lanes, 117 miles of shared-use pathways and 24% of the arterial streets have bikes paths or paved shoulders.
 Leave the car parked, use less gas and get closer to nature on our Island pathways.

 Paddle on the Water

 Studies have identified unintentional and unexpected consequences to the environment associated with boating.
-A great way to get out on the water from a different perspective and without using a motor is to paddle!
+A great way to get out on the water from a different perspective, without using a motor, is to paddle!
 Besides being a great workout and a lot of fun, kayaking and standup paddleboarding are environmentally safe ways to enjoy and travel our oceans, lagoons, creeks and rivers.
 Several tours are offered in the area that focus on Lowcountry wildlife.

 Oyster Shell Recycling

-Local restaurants and residents are encouraged to work with the Oyster Recycling and Reef Build Initiative to collect oyster shells and safely return them to the water.
-Make sure to drop shells off at recycling sites, instead of throwing them into the water, because they might need to be treated for contamination.
+We encourage local restaurants and residents to work with the Oyster Recycling and Reef Build Initiative.
+Please collect oyster shells and safely return them to the water.
+Make sure to drop shells off at recycling sites.
+Do not throw them into the water, because they might need to be treated for contamination.

 Leave Beaches Clean

 Annual beach sweeps have been conducted on Hilton Head since 1988, but please leave the beaches as clean as, or cleaner than you found them.
 On your way to and from the beaches, take a moment to locate the nearest recycling bins or trash cans available.